chef/chef-oss-practices/projects/chef-foundation.md

 # Chef Foundation Project

-The Chef Foundation project includes the common libraries and applications used to support projects such as Chef and InSpec.
+The Chef Foundation project includes the common libraries and applications used to support projects such as Chef Infra and Chef InSpec.

 **Slack Channel** #chef-foundation-dev